 When a crime happens, victims are always the prime concern.
 The media, the police, the District Attorneys, the nurses and doctors, social workers and therapists rush to the victims to provide their services and help.
-People express their great empathy for the victims and they want to do anything in their power to support the victims.
+People express their great empathy for the victims, and they want to do everything in their power to support the victims.
 The news coverage about the victims is widespread and the more we see it, the stronger the urge is to offer help and show the victims caring and support.
 This explains why there are so many service agencies and programs that provide support directly to victims of all kinds of crimes, such as rape, domestic violence, human trafficking, and gang activity.
 There is no doubt that it is a great thing about this country that it has a well-developed system available to victims.

 What about the offenders?
 Do we have a system for them, other than the criminal justice system?
 We have forensic counselors, who have DAs and police officers, and we have the jail system, but these all come after the crime has happened and the harm has been done.
 After it has already happened, people cannot stop wondering: how did someone become a murderer or an offender?
 What happened to them that led to the killing?
 Are there any clues that someone is about to lose control and commit a crime?
 Would an offender have changed their mind if given an opportunity to do so?

 That’s where Life Target comes into play.
 Emotional fear or rage can be healed; therefore, it is possible to prevent possible casualties.
 Life Target believes that most people thinking that harming someone as their last resort to “fix” their circumstance would actually be open to being counseled.
 Such negative intentions can be resolved without resorting to violence.
 For that to happen, Life Target wants to modernize the conversation about verbal, physical or homicidal prevention by creating accessible preventive services and tools.